dguihal/goboard/README.md

 ### Dockerfile

-Support for BasePath, MaxHistorySize, BackendTimeZone, CookieDuration and ADMIN_TOKEN environment variables (-e)
+Support for MaxHistorySize, BackendTimeZone, CookieDuration and ADMIN_TOKEN environment variables (-e)

 **ADMIN_TOKEN has to be set (no default).**